eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * It's trivial to tell whether someone's blocked you, since their profile will tell you.
 However, it's _impossible_ to know for sure if someone has muted you or is just manually ignoring you, since being muted doesn't actually prevent you from doing anything.

 * You can block and mute someone at the same time, though this has no special effect.
 If you unblock them, they'll just still be muted.

+* The API strips out tweets from blocked and muted users server-side for streaming requests (such as your timeline), but leaves it up to the client for other requests (such as viewing a single tweet).
+So it's possible that a client will neglect to apply the usual rule of "you never see a blocked user's tweets in threads".
+In particular, I've heard several reports that this is the case in the official iOS Twitter (!).

 * Tweeting screenshots of "you have been blocked" is getting pretty old and we can probably stop doing it.